Short (100m/111.12m) and long track (400m) diagrams

 BC Speed Skating will be preparing skaters for the 2023 Canada Winter Games via our Push to PEI program.

-BC Speed Skating names skaters to Team BCSSA for the Canadian Youth Championships each season.
+Speed Skating BC names skaters to Team BC for the Canadian Youth Championships each season.

 Students can earn credits towards graduation through the External Credentials Program - Athletes.
+The program is under review by the Ministry of Education; however, credits may still be earned.
 See the Awards page for more details.

 Resources are located on the COVID-19 & Safe Sport page.